Contributing¶

 No

 vprefix on package versions.
-Anywhere the version identifies the package (PyPI, changelog heading, CLI output,pyproject.toml), use the bare version:1.2.3.vprefix on tag references.
-Anywhere the version identifies a git tag (comparison URLs, action refs, commit messages, PR titles), usev1.2.3.Always backtick-escape versions in prose.
+Where the version identifies the package (PyPI, changelog heading, CLI output,pyproject.toml), use the bare version:1.2.3.vprefix on tag references.
+Where the version identifies a git tag (comparison URLs, action refs, commit messages, PR titles), usev1.2.3.Always backtick-escape versions in prose.
 Both

 1.2.3.dev0with optional+{short_sha}local identifier.